arontha/Twitter_Cameroon/README.md

 ### AWS
 Everything in this code runs using the free tiers of AWS.
 You'll need to create your own account which requires attaching a valid credit card.
 You'll need to create the lambda function, upload the code as a zip, attach the trigger (Cloudwatch Event), and change the runtime to allow for ~30 seconds or less.

+### Cost
+Twitter's API has a limit of number of tweets per month (using the free version).
+At the time of this writing, that limit is >150x the Tweepy API call limit.

+AWS Lambda has a monthly compute free tier.
+Each run of a bot is <.1% of that limit at the time of this writing.